 Our congregation combines the benefits of both smaller and larger synagogues with its friendly, warm atmosphere, and programs that seek to meet the needs of the members as well as of the larger Jewish community.
-Our rabbis, Linda Motzkin and Jonathan Rubenstein, have served as our spiritual leaders since their 1986 ordination.
+Our former rabbis, Linda Motzkin and Jonathan Rubenstein, served as our spiritual leaders since their 1986 ordination.
 Both are skilled teachers and counselors and are active in local community and interfaith efforts.

 Founding Members – 1964

 - Mrs. Gertrude Brandwin

 - Mr. and Mrs. Percy Helprin